Last updated on November 25, 2020 at 08:24

 - Self-activation induced cell death is a mechanism where self-reacting lymphocytes are killed by apoptosis.
 This killing is mediated by the Fas–FasL pathway, which initiates the extrinsic pathway of apoptosis in the self-reacting lymphocyte.

-- Sequestration of certain self-antigens from the lymphocytes can the body prevent that the lymphocyte reacts to them, simply because the lymphocytes will never meet with the antigens under normal circumstances.
-The word “sequestration” means separating, implying that some parts of the body are located in places where white blood cells can’t travel to, like the sperm in the testis (blood-testis barrier), brain (blood-brain barrier) and the eyeball.
+- Sequestration of certain self-antigens from the lymphocytes can prevent that the lymphocyte reacts to them, simply because the lymphocytes will never meet with the antigens under normal circumstances.
+The word “sequestration” means isolated or hidden away, implying that some parts of the body are located in places where white blood cells can’t travel to, like the sperm in the testis (blood-testis barrier), brain (blood-brain barrier) and the eyeball.
 Because the immune cells can’t travel to those places can they not react against the self-antigens there.
 Certain intracellular proteins can also work as self-antigens, only provoking immune responses when necrosis causes the contents of the cell to be exposed.

 Mechanisms of autoimmunity